Joao-Ex-Machina/jbcr.pt/content/setup.md

 # The Machines

-(Old) Thinkpads are enterprise-grade, upgradable. rugged machines that come with a tiny red nub in the keyboard
+(Old) Thinkpads are enterprise-grade, upgradable, rugged machines that come with a tiny red nub in the keyboard.

 ### Thinkpad x270 aka Aglarond

-The newest member of the family, bought through Vinted for 80€ total!
-I got it to have a reliable machine I could take to symposiums and conferences, withou having to worry too much.
+The newest member of the family (June 2026), bought through Vinted for 80€ total!
+I bought it in order to have a reliable machine I could take to symposiums and conferences, without having to worry too much with dongles and all that.
+It just works and I've been daily-driving it ever since!

 ### Modded Thinkpad T430 aka Khazad-Dûm I (RIP)

 My (old, see update) daily-driver portable computer since December 2021, when I bought it from a portuguese government official for the modest price of 180€.

-Since it was a government machine it came with many priviliges, such as an **embedded card reader** and a **fingerprint sensor**.
+Since it was a government machine it came with many privileges, such as an **embedded card reader** and a **fingerprint sensor**.

 Since then, I have also changed many components of it such as: the keyboard, screen, processor, ultrabay and even switched the motherboard for a **Corebooted-one**.